Robert Smart AAILA, ISA

 The concept design – A ‘clear’ vision

 The final design solution replaced the existing two rows of trees with a single row in the centre of the mall.
-The existing light posts, planter boxes and furniture were replaced with new multi function light poles and new furniture aligned with the trees in a central spine through the mall.
-In short, the main idea was to de- clutter the space and open up areas for multiple uses and pedestrian movement.
+The existing light posts, planter boxes and furniture were replaced with new multi-function light poles and new furniture aligned with the trees in a central spine through the mall.
+In short, the main idea was to de-clutter the space and open up areas for multiple uses and pedestrian movement.
 The stormwater was to be better controlled and utilised – using the existing grades to funnel water to the trees, filter through the soil medium and then discharge to the existing drainage system.
 A major public artwork was created at the highest point as one enters the Mall from Chatswood Station.

 The circulation was divided into two zones, one on each side of the central spine.
-The overall clear circulation space therefore was slightly increased.
+The overall clear circulation space, therefore, was slightly increased.
 More importantly, it became rationalised and more versatile than the existing circulation pattern.
 There was still a zone in the middle of the mall where people could take refuge under the trees.
-Each side of the mall now caters to window-shopping and large numbers of pedestrians and commuters moving through the space as well as large and small delivery and service vehicles.
+Each side of the mall now caters to window shopping and large numbers of pedestrians and commuters moving through the space as well as large and small delivery and service vehicles.

 The proposed design allows for outdoor café seating in the central spine as well as market stalls similar to the previous set-up.
 The existing shade structure at the intersection of Victor Road and Victoria Avenue was removed.
-This area was kept open and available for events, performances and temporary structures such as a Christmas Trees, temporary stages or marquees.
+This area was kept open and available for events, performances and temporary structures such as Christmas Trees, temporary stages or marquees.

 A variety of materials were considered for the paving finish.
-Maintenance staff, councils accessibility officer and various other Council office staff were all consulted.
+Maintenance staff, the council’s accessibility officer and various other Council office staff were all consulted.
 The proposed material chosen was a dark grey granite paving known as ‘Austral Black’.
 It is a highly durable material, of Australian origin, which has been used extensively in the Sydney CDB and many other urban centres.